drilichili/bachelor/README.md

-#My Bachelor at the HTWG Constance
+# My Bachelor at the HTWG Constance

-Hi there,
+Hi there, this is my Bachelor at HTWG Constance you're currently stalking.
+Have fun!